HMB3/habitatIntersect/README.md

-The text and code below summarises an R package that can be used to rapidly assess how much of the suitable habitat for multiple species has been burnt across Eastern Australia by the 2020 bushfires.
+The text and code below summarises an R package that can be used to rapidly assess how much of the suitable habitat for multiple species has been burnt (e.g. across Eastern Australia, by the 2020 bushfires).

 To install the package, run :